Mortgage Glossary

 Amortization

-The process of paying off a loan over time through regular payments that include interest and principal.
+Paying off a loan over time through scheduled payments that include interest and principal.

-Annual Percentage Rate.
-A broader measure of borrowing cost than the interest rate; can include certain fees.
+A broader measure of borrowing cost than the interest rate.
+It may include certain lender fees.

-Adjustable-Rate Mortgage.
-The interest rate can change after an initial fixed period based on an index + margin.
+A mortgage with an initial fixed-rate period, then the rate can change based on an index + margin.

 Down Payment

-Debt-to-Income ratio.
-Your monthly debt payments divided by gross monthly income, used by lenders to assess affordability.
+Monthly debt payments divided by gross monthly income.
+Lenders use it to assess affordability.

 Escrow

-An account managed by the servicer to pay property taxes and insurance on your behalf, funded via your monthly payment.
+An account managed by your mortgage servicer to pay property taxes and insurance on your behalf.
+Funded via your monthly payment.

 Fixed-Rate Mortgage

-A loan with an interest rate that stays the same for the entire term.
+A loan with an interest rate that remains constant for the full term.

 Interest Rate

-The percentage charged by a lender for borrowing money, used to calculate interest portion of payments.
+The rate charged for borrowing money.
+Used to calculate the interest portion of each payment.

-Loan-to-Value ratio.
 Loan amount divided by home value.
-Higher LTV often means higher risk and possibly PMI.
+Higher LTV often implies higher risk and may require PMI or a higher rate.

-For ARMs, a fixed percentage added to the index to determine the fully-indexed interest rate.
+A fixed percentage added to the index rate to compute the target ARM rate.

 Points

-Optional upfront fees paid to a lender to reduce the interest rate.
+Optional upfront fees paid to reduce your interest rate.
 1 point typically equals 1% of the loan amount.

 Principal

-The amount borrowed (or remaining loan balance).
-The principal portion of your payment reduces the balance.
+The amount borrowed (or remaining balance).
+The principal portion of each payment reduces the balance.

 Property Taxes

-Taxes assessed by local government based on property value; often paid through escrow.
+Taxes assessed by local governments.
+Often paid through escrow.
+Amount varies widely by location.

 Term